 7. Entitlement

 People often assume that a VA loan is a one-time offer to veterans and military personnel.
-If you have served the appropriate amount of time in the military, whether you are active duty or were honorably discharged, you may take out multiple VA loans over the course of your life.
+If you have served the appropriate amount of time in the military — whether you are active duty or were honorably discharged — you may take out multiple VA loans over the course of your life.

 You do not automatically lose your entitlement after your first home purchase.
-Even if you defaulted on a VA loan, you might still be able to qualify for one in the future, depending on the size of the loan and your location.
+Even if you’ve defaulted on a VA loan, you might still be able to qualify for one in the future, depending on the size of the loan and your location.

 In some cases, you can have multiple VA loans at once.

-8. Low Credit and Debt to Income Expectations
+8. Low Credit and Debt-to-Income Expectations

 When a lender grants your request for a loan, they are taking a risk.
-As such, they will check your credit score and your debt to income ratio to assess your likelihood of repaying the amount you’ve borrowed.
+As such, they will check your credit score and your debt-to-income ratio to assess your likelihood of repaying the amount you’ve borrowed.

 Because your loan is backed by the VA, though, the requirements are far less strenuous.
 In other words, you do not have to have the same excellent credit to obtain a VA loan as you would for a conventional home loan.